Worcester Castle: 14th–19th centuries

 The sheriffs of Worcestershire continued to control the castle as constables, and the property passed along hereditary lines from the Beauchamps to the Earls of Warwick until Richard Neville, also known as the "Kingmaker", died during the Wars of the Roses in 1471.
 The victorious Edward IV divided up the various estates that Neville had owned and gave the castle to his son, severing the link between Worcester and the earldom of Warwick.
 The final constables were appointed during the 1540s, after which the practice of appointing constables ceased altogether.
 The castle's walls were quarried for stone, the motte was used to keep animals on and only the sheriff's county gaol remained intact.
 The antiquarian John Leland recorded in the 1540s that the castle was "now clean down", and that the motte was still of an impressive size but heavily overgrown.
 A gatehouse known as Edgar's Tower was built by the cathedral on the site of the earlier castle gatehouse, to control access to the former bailey.

+Robert Morgan, deputy keeper of the gaol, was paid £28 for keeping prisoners captured after the Gunpowder Plot in 1605.
+These included Thomas Habington, a Catholic recusant landowner who sheltered priests at Hindlip Hall.
 In 1628 the castle site was granted by the Crown to Giles Clutterbuck; the local gentry complained, leading to a legal case in which the county successfully reclaimed the site.
 In 1642 England descended into a period of civil war between the Royalist supporters of Charles I and the supporters of Parliament.
 Worcester's city walls were refortified and a sconce, or small fort, was built on top of the motte of Worcester Castle.